hangryfix/hangryfix.github.io/index.md

 <hr>

 <h2 id="developmentHistory">Community Feedback</h2>
-We tested our app with 5 members of the UH community and here are there responses to some of the questions:
+We tested our app with 5 members of the UH community and here are the responses to some of the questions:

 <hr>